codecop/javaclass-rb/Readme.txt

 Module +JavaClass+ is the entry point for most functions in the gem.
 The main class is JavaClass::ClassFile::JavaClassHeader which provides access to all information of a Java class file.
+There are also some examples in the examples folder of the gem.

 * {API RDoc}[http://api.javaclass-rb.googlecode.com/hg/index.html]